MonkeySoup318/MonkeySoup318/README.md

 - 👋 Hi, I’m @MonkeySoup318
 - 👀 I’m interested in Python and C# programming.
-- 🌱 I’m currently learning Python programming
+- 🌱 I’m currently learning Python and C# programming
 - 💞️ I’m looking to collaborate on fun and beginner friendly programming projects

 <!---